 Combine these achievements with your strengthened communication, teamwork, interviewing, time management and problem-solving skills, and your resume is sure to stand out in today’s competitive job market.

-Management majors are eligible for thousands of dollars in scholarships offered through the College of Business.
-Scholarships are based on criteria like academic standing, financial need, high school location and extracurricular involvement.
-For human resource management majors specifically, upperclassmen have the opportunity to apply for the Thomas Bergmann Human Resource Scholarship.
-This $2,500 award is given to an active member of the Society for Human Resource Management (SHRM) student chapter.
+Students majoring in human resources are eligible for thousands of dollars in scholarships offered through the College of Business.
+For example, the Thomas Bergmann Human Resource Scholarship offers a $2,500 award to an active member of the Society for Human Resource Management (SHRM) student chapter.

 Learn more about additional scholarships and resources available to you by checking out our scholarships page.

 Financial aid at UW-Eau Claire

 Working to make your college education affordable is very important to us.
 We are here to walk you through the financial aid process and make applying for aid and paying your bill as easy as possible.

 To get this process started, please contact our staff at Blugold Central — our one-stop shop for tuition and financial aid.
 They will help you learn how to pay for your education and minimize debt, freeing you up to focus on academics and your human resources degree.

 Learn more about our financial aid process at UWEC.

 Management - human resources emphasis program details

 - Offered: in person